organisciak/dissertation/document/1_intro.md

 There are many ways to apply a lens to such research.
 This study reflects my own field of information retrieval, and more broadly in information science.

-### Relevance in Information Science

-Information science deals with the representation of information objects, giving crowdsourcing considerable potential as a tool for item description.
+\newthought{Information science deals with representation} of information objects, an area where crowdsourcing holds tremendous potential as a tool for item description.

-By way of example, consider crowd curation of materials.
+By way of example, consider crowd curation.
 In the presence of large collections of information objects, information-seeking and discovery can be aided by user-curated lists of thematically-similar objects.
-Sites like Amazon, LibraryThing and the new Delicious let people create lists of products, books, and websites, respectively.
+Sites like Amazon^[https://www.amazon.com.
+The online store includes a curated feature called "Listmania Lists", one of a series of crowdsourcing features they refer to as the "Amazon Community".
+Others include customer reviews, customer communities, a pre-release review program, customer images, and the similar "So You'd Like to.." guides.], LibraryThing^[https://www.librarything.com/.
+A community for 'book lovers' that includes a curated 'Lists" feature for books.
+Other crowdsourcing features include member recommendations, tagging, and rating.] and the new Delicious^[TODO: change this example.
+This site seems to have been redesigned since last year] let people create lists of products, books, and websites, respectively.
 The themes binding the lists are also user-defined, so a list can be about quality (e.g. "favorites", "worst of"), thematic (e.g. "teen vampire romance novels"), or administrative (e.g. "to buy", "read this year").
 This crowdsourced information is useful to users directly, but it also provides high-quality information for understanding the content in a collection and its relationship to other materials.

-Inversely, this can return value to users curating content themselves: consider a system that can discover further items for a user that are thematically in line with a group that they have compiled.
+Inversely, a well-designed system can make use of the additional user-supplied information on co-occuring objects.
+This in turn can return value to users curating the content themselves: consider a system that can discover further items for a user that are thematically in line with a group that they have compiled.

-New OPACs are increasing giving users the ability to classify and curate content, connecting to user habits that are commonly associated with public libraries.
+New Online Public Access Catalogues (OPACs) are also giving users the ability to classify and curate content, connecting to user habits that are commonly associated with public libraries.
-For example, BiblioCommons -- employed at the Edmonton and New York Public Libraries -- positions list-making as a “curated topic guide,” a way to “share your expertise with others” [@_lists_].
+For example, BiblioCommons -- deployed at many library systems in North America, including the New York Public Library -- positions list-making as a “curated topic guide,” a way to “share your expertise with others” [@_lists_].
 According to one study of social OPACs, the list feature in BiblioCommons is heavily used, many times greater than commenting and more than ratings [@spiteri_social_2011].

 Similarly, cultural heritage collections have reported past success in using crowd contributions for increasing discoverability to content, improving metadata quality, or even contributing to item description.
 For example, after a pilot partnership with Flickr, the Library of Congress implemented a workflow for review public comments on images for research or information to integrate back into item records [@springer_for_2008].

 Crowd curation is just one example of a use of crowdsourcing to create information.
-Table \ref{crowd_actions} shows a number of different actions that have been observed for collecting descriptive metadata.
+Table @tbl:crowd_actions shows a number of different actions that have been observed for collecting metadata.

-While crowdsourcing has shown itself as a useful method for enriching information objects, there remains the question of how the method of collection affects the way the data can be used.
-Contributors are self-selected and often without verified reliability, training or expertise.
-Agreement is sometimes a useful metric for objective information, but sometimes there is meaning in disagreement, such as in collaborative filtering.

 --------------------------------------------------------------------------------------------
            Action            Examples